MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/Hardware_Requirements.md

 ### Networking

-It is recommended that devices that run Windows IoT Enterprise include at least one network connectivity option, such as Wi-Fi or an Ethernet adapter.
+It's recommended that devices that run Windows IoT Enterprise include at least one network connectivity option, such as Wi-Fi or an Ethernet adapter.

 ## Trusted Platform Module (TPM)